evanlong/vertigo/ISSUES.md

 # Features

+- Move duration slider to left side of screen
+    + move duration label inline with the slider
+    + magnify text as it slides
+- Countdown to recording
+    + Include some text, or animation indicating the direction of movement of the phone
+- Present most recently recorded video for the user, let them decide what to do with that media (save vs share)

 - Zoom level adjustment in UI
 - UI handles rotation based on device orientation
     + Allow some UI elements to rotate in place
-- Countdown to recording
-    + Include some text, or animation indicating the direction of movement of the phone
-- Present most recently recorded video for the user, let them decide what to do with that media (save vs share)
 - Looping / Preview Mode
     + This might go hand-in-hand with the sharing aspect.
 That is does the user want to "keep" or "retake" the photo.
 Once taken, immediately go to "replay" the clip
 - Tap to automatic focus and/or lighting adjustment